• Update: Protect yourself from scammers: A+FCU will not text/call asking for your online banking credentials. Read Full Alert

 four young adults in front of a graffiti wall, they are laughing and smiling.

-High school students are typically set on an academically rigorous track towards college.
-However, personal finance, a topic they need to understand to survive in life, is unfortunately rarely taught to them in school.
+For good reason, high school students are set on an academically rigorous track towards college.
+Unfortunately, though, personal finance – a topic needed to understand how to survive in life – is rarely taught in school.

-As a parent or caregiver, the duty often falls on you.
-Not sure where to start?
-Here are some topics that will help start your discussions about financial fitness with your teen.
+If you’re a parent, guardian, or caregiver, the duty often falls on you.
+Not sure where to begin?
+Here are some topics that will help start your discussions about financial fitness.

-If your high school student is ready for their first car, then you should point them to makes and models that are known to be reliable, safe and cost-effective.
-If a car loan can’t be avoided, then turn it into a discussion on borrowing and debt.
-Even if you’re covering the costs, explain the concept of monthly payments, default, etc.
+If your high school student is ready for their first car, then you should point them to makes and models that are known to be reliable, safe, and cost-effective.
+If you’re unable to avoid taking out an auto loan, then turn it into a discussion on borrowing and debt.
+Even if you’re covering the costs, explain the concept of monthly payments, default, insurance, maintenance costs, etc.

 Responsible Credit Management

-As students turn 18 and head to college, they’ll likely start getting credit card offers.
+As students turn 18, they’ll likely start getting credit card offers.
 Few young people, however, have the discipline to pay off credit card bills on time, every time.
-Before they arrive on campus, make sure you introduce them to credit card best practices (the importance of having a payoff plan for every penny that goes on the card), and consider emphasizing that they should only be used in case of emergencies.
+Before they’re on their own, make sure you introduce them to credit card best practices, and consider emphasizing that credit should only be used in case of emergencies.

-Armed with work permits, many of today’s high school students have part-time jobs.
-If money is tight for college in your family, explain that they may have to put some of their income away for higher education.
-Even if tuition is covered, there are still additional costs such as textbooks, meal plans, parking, and more.
+Many of today’s high school students have part-time jobs.
+If money is tight for college in your household, explain that they may have to put some of their income aside for higher education.
+Even if tuition is covered, there are still additional costs, such as textbooks, meal plans, parking, and more.

 By sharing financial basics with your kids and framing them in terms that are relevant to them, you can set them up for a positive financial future.